 Another item of which you should be aware is the 15 Year Force Out Rule

 .
 This somewhat obscure piece of the tax code prohibits withdrawals in the first 15 year in an attempt to avoid non DEFRA compliance from being realized as a First In First Out (FIFO) distribution–as is usually the case with life insurance withdrawals.
-Instead the withdrawal is recognized as a Last In Last Out (LIFO) distribution, meaning if there's gain in the contract it must be withdrawn first.
+Instead the withdrawal is recognized as a Last In First Out (LIFO) distribution, meaning if there's gain in the contract it must be withdrawn first.
 This would bear a taxable consequence to the extent gain is removed from the contract.

 This comes up because a withdrawal (not a policy loan) from a guideline funded universal life contract typically causes a reduction in the death benefit large enough to trigger the force out rule when made in the first 15 years.
 It's not an absolute, but it can happen.
 The obvious answer to this problem is to only use policy loans in the first 15 policy years–in years 16+ the rule no longer applies.
 If the policy hasn't been funded at the guideline premium maximum, it's not likely to be a problem.

 Everything I Just Said in 250 Words or Less

 This is somewhat complicated subject that might not appear all that user friendly to the general consumer (or even the less experienced insurance agent).
 So in the interest of trying to make it tad more approachable, I'm going to recapitulate all of the above to highlight what's really important.

 Universal life sold for cash value accumulation/future income/college planning purposes should be issued using the Guideline Premium Test with an increasing death benefit and funded at or very near the guideline annual premium.
 In other words, we're driving the death benefit down as much as legally possible relative to the incoming money to still qualify as a life insurance contract.